Global Career Guide

 However, I believe there are many misunderstandings, even from the Japanese people regarding the “OMOTENASHI” that they are proud of.

-The misunderstanding is, Excessive Service= Omotenashi.
+The misunderstanding is, that Excessive Service= Omotenashi.

 Article Writer